-Pay is calculated on a biweekly basis, and access to pay is available on the Friday following the appropriate pay period.
-An employee is expected to use direct deposit and to use Self-Service Banner to access his/her paystub.
+Pay is calculated on a biweekly basis, and paychecks are available on the Friday following the appropriate pay period.
+An employee should consult with his or her supervisor regarding the method of paycheck distribution in the department.

 If an error is detected in the paycheck, promptly contact the immediate supervisor.